-Prize bonds are more popular than ever in Ireland, with a total issued of more than €4 billion.
+Prize bonds are more popular than ever in Ireland, with a total in issuance of close to €5 billion.
 But are prize bonds a good investment?

-Firstly, what are they and how do they work?
+First, what are they and how do they work?

-Prize bonds are non-interest bearing lottery bonds.
-Your capital has a government guarantee that it will be repaid on redemption (after a minimum 3 month holding period).
-That’s the good news – in fact this savings security is primarily what has driven large annual increases in sales since the 2008 crash, with a record €670 million spent on prize bonds in 2016 alone.
 The bad news is that no interest is paid.
-Instead, the holder is entered into a weekly prize for a series of tax free cash prizes ranging from €50 to €50,000, with a €250,000 prize draw every three months.
-As of February 2021, the total prize fund adds up to a notional tax free interest rate of 0.35%.
+Instead, the holder is entered into a weekly prize for a series of tax free cash prizes ranging from €75 to €50,000, with a €500,000 prize draw every month.
+Since October 2023, the total prize fund has been equivalent to a notional tax free interest rate of 1%.

 So, are prize bonds a good investment?
 In my opinion, no, they are not.